 Contempt is powerful.
-And convenient.
+Convenient.
 And common.
-You could almost forget that it?s fundamentally unChristian.
+You could almost forget that it is fundamentally unChristian.
 To regard another person with contempt is to refuse to see the image of God in them.
 A curled lip indicates the belief that the Other is worthless.
 Yet the Bible teaches us to look on the Other with love.
-We are to gaze upon the face of the hungry, the thirsty, the naked, the stranger, the sick, the imprisoned ? and see Jesus.
+We are to gaze upon the face of the hungry, the thirsty, the naked, the stranger, the sick, the imprisoned — and see Jesus.

 Books have been written on the subject, but the assumption lying underneath all this is straightforward: women are not only different from men, but worth less than men.
 The word for this is misogyny.
 Misogyny puts women in a double bind from which there is no escape.

 As a faith leader I find it painful to admit this, but religion often reinforces the double bind.
 Religious people like to speak about honoring women, but what that looks like is problematic.
-Religion would rather place women on unhelpful pedestals than work side-by-side or ? heavens-to-Betsy ? cultivate female leadership!
+Religion would rather place women on unhelpful pedestals than work side-by-side with them!

 Churches should recognize the problem of contempt, and admit their own complicity.
 Contempt feeds sexual abuse.
 I call upon churches everywhere to follow Jesus.
 Embrace the message of incarnation.
 Expose contempt for what it is.

 Have mercy upon us, O Lord, have mercy upon us, for we have had more than enough of contempt.
 Our soul has had more than its fill of the scorn of those who are at ease, of the contempt of the proud. ~ Psalm 123:3-4